Juliette Gréco, spellbinding French concert and recording star, dies at 93

 Privately, Ms. Gréco struggled with depression and attempted suicide in 1965 by taking an overdose of sleeping pills.
 The next year, she married French film star Michel Piccoli, a union that ended in divorce about a decade later.
 She and Gérard Jouannest, a composer and pianist, were married from 1988 until his death in 2018.
 Complete information on survivors was not immediately available.

-Ms. Gréco had a heart attack in 2001 and continued to perform after a stroke in 2016.
+Ms. Gréco suffered a heart attack in 2001 and continued to perform after a stroke in 2016.
 Music provided catharsis, she once told the Times of London.
 “On the concert stage is where I forget everything,” she said.
 “It’s better to be far away from an audience, because then there are no limits — you can go very far.
 It’s a marvelous freedom — you can say anything.
 But if they are too close to me, then I don’t dare.
 I am extremely pudique — reserved, if you like.
 When I am far away I can suggest I am nude.”

 Read more Washington Post obituaries